hydroclaus/OO_latex/README.md

 # Introduction
 This repository introduces an easy way to display Latex equations in OmniOutliner since itself doesn't provide this service.
 This guide will help you successfully configure environment settings step by step.
-The only thing you need to note is that this works only in the operating system of `mac OS X`.
+The only thing you need to note is that this works only in the operating system of `macOS X`.
 # Prerequisites
 To be able to successfully use Latex in OmniOutliner on your macOS X system, you must install the following packages.
 ## Step 1: Install Python 3